David Oakes: Conservation Charity Work

+In 2024, it was announced that Oakes was serving as a trustee for the Badger Trust, and in 2025 he was made a Patron for the Manta Trust.

+Oakes was part of the Manta Trust delegation at the twentieth CITES COP successfully petitioning for the up-listing of all Manta and Devil Rays to appendix one of the CITES treaty - he was also representing David Shepherd Wildlife Foundation in support of the African Elephant Coalition.

 Charity work and advocacy

+Other than the above national and international conservation advocacy, Oakes has supported:

 British Lung Foundation

 Oakes, following his infant niece being diagnosed with a lung condition, has been heavily involved with raising awareness for and fundraising on behalf of the British Lung Foundation.

 In 2013, Oakes collaborated with his Borgias castmate Holliday Grainger to make the short comedy film Goblin.
 Directed by Christian James, the film was screened at the 2014 Film 4 Fright Fest in their Shorts Showcase, and all profits from the sale of this film were donated to the British Lung Foundation.

 Later in 2014, Oakes ran the length of the country to raise awareness for infant lung diseases for both the British Lung Foundation and ChILD Lung Foundation UK.
 In 2016, he joined with the BLF to promote their new Children's Hub to provide families with information and support.